Curried Lentil Soup

 This soup hits all the spots: filling and satisfying, spicy, versatile, hearty, and healthy.

 Sometimes curries can be overwhelming and include a ton of ingredients or spices that most people don’t already have in their kitchen.
 Though I love them, I have to admit that I don’t make as many as I would like because they do require so much planning ahead.
 How is this soup any different?
 It only contains one spice.
 No, that’s not a typo!
 And trust me, you would never guess based on tasting the dish.

 The rest of the ingredients are simple, easily available, and I’m guessing most people already have them right at home in their pantry.
 It comes together in about 45 minutes and makes excellent leftovers for a hearty lunch or simple dinner.

 The secret ingredient (ok, ok—it’s pureed chickpeas!) adds a richness and creaminess to the dish.
-Top it with a nice dollop of greek yogurt of European yogurt (from Trader Joes—my personal favorite) and you’ve got dinner on the table.
+Top it with a nice dollop of greek yogurt of European yogurt and you’ve got dinner on the table.

-Now, I absolutely love spicy food and have a high tolerance for it, but this soup was spiiiccccy.
-I originally went with the recipe’s call for two tablespoons of curry powder—but I suggest you start with a tablespoon and a half (all my adaptations are starred below!) and go from there.
-There are many different types of curry powder out there varying in quality and heat, so make sure you adjust according to your taste preferences.
+This soup is spicy!
+I used two tablespoons of curry powder, but I suggest you start with a tablespoon and a half and go from there.
+Curry powders vary tremendously in quality and heat, so make sure you adjust according to your taste preferences.
 If you do find yourself with a soup that is way too spicy, add an additional cup or two of stock to dilute and continue to simmer slowly.

-- 5 cups vegetable or chicken stock, divided
+- 5 cups (1.2 L) low-sodum vegetable or chicken stock divided

 - kosher salt